Women with bigger waist and hips have higher heart attack risk

 A maximum healthy waist-to-hip ratio is 0.9 for men and 0.85 for women, according to the WHO.
 A ratio of 1 or higher, which means the waist is bigger than the hips, can increase the risk of heart disease and health problems linked to obesity.
 (A free calculator is available online here: bit.ly/2HqECOw.)

 This may be explained in part by the type of fat that accumulates around the midsection, said Dr. Leslie Cho, director of the Women’s Cardiovascular Center at the Cleveland Clinic in Ohio.
-The dangerous kind is visceral fat, which is often what accumulates when people have an “apple” shape and a large waist circumference relative to their hips.
+The dangerous kind is visceral fat, which is often what accumulates when people have an“apple” shape and a large waist circumference relative to their hips.

 “Visceral fat is more active and can increase inflammation which causes diabetes, and coronary artery disease,” Cho, who wasn’t involved in the study, said by email.